 After the public review period ends, the MPO reviews all municipal and public comments and may change the programming or the document as appropriate.
 Then the MPO endorses the TIP.
 MassDOT incorporates the MPO-endorsed TIP into the State Transportation Improvement Program (STIP) and submits it to the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) for approval.
-The FHWA, FTA, and US Environmental Protection Agency review the STIP for certification by September 30, the FFY end.
+The FHWA, FTA, and US Environmental Protection Agency review the STIP for certification by September 30, the end of the federal fiscal year.